 Un-select the first data point and select the fourth one.
 Your graph should look something like this:

 To get the next velocity, unselect the first data point, and select the fourth data point.
 Now the slope shown in the linear regression formula is the velocity at t=0.1s.

-- Now the slope shown in the linear regression formula is the slope of the line at the third time, t=0.1s in this case.
-Write this velocity in the data column for velocity for the second mid-time interval (the third row).
+Now the slope shown in the linear regression formula is the slope of the line at the third time, t=0.1s in this case.
+Write this velocity in the data column for velocity for the second mid-time interval (the third row in your table).

-- If you use the linear regression tool to find the slope of this new graph, make sure to re-select all the data points in the velocity vs time graph to include them in the linear regression calculations.
+If you apply a linear fit to find the slope of this new graph, make sure to re-select all the data points in the velocity vs time graph to include them in the linear regression calculations.

 You can make an acceleration vs time graph using this process.
 Starting with the velocity vs time data, using the linear regression to find the slope at intervals along the velocity vs time graph.
 Use these slopes as instantaneous accelerations, and plot a new graph of acceleration vs time.